alekspeacedatta/frontend-works/example4/readme.md

-Hi in this examples there are some different layouts which are good for practicing in html css and js
+Hi!
+In these examples, you'll find different layouts that are great for practicing HTML, CSS, and JavaScript.
+The first layouts are the easiest, while the later ones are more complex.